plugin-llms

 ## Table of Contents

-- description in VuePress config file
+- The main description in the VuePress config

-frontmatter.descriptionin locale homepage (localeREADME.md)
+frontmatter.descriptionin the locale homepage (README.md)

-llmsTxtTemplateGetter.detailsfrontmatter.detailsin locale homepage (README.md)
+llmsTxtTemplateGetter.detailsfrontmatter.detailsin the locale homepage (README.md)

-Table of Contents (TOC): Formatted as
+Table of Contents (TOC):

 llmsTxtTemplateGetteroption.

-llms-full.txt
+2. llms-full.txt

 ---

-url: url
+url: /path/to/page

 ---